joaochenriques/IST_MCTE/README.md

 # IST Course of Marine Currents and Tidal Energy
 https://fenix.tecnico.ulisboa.pt/disciplinas/ECMM/2022-2023/2-semestre

-Notebooks used in the Marine Currents & Tidal Energy course at IST Lisbon, 2nd semester, academic year 2022/2023.
+Notebooks and data used in the course held during the 2nd semester of the 2022/2023 academic year.